5 Fun Tips for a Simple Christmas Focused on Christ

 • Do Simple Acts of Kindness During Christmas

-The third thing we decided to simplify Christmas was to look around and see who may be sad or suffering during Christmas and reach out to them.
+The third thing we decided to simplify Christmas was to look around and see who might be sad or suffering during the Holiday, and reach out to them in some way.

-There are many ways to demonstrate simple acts of kindness individually or with our kids.
-We just need to notice the needs of others.
+There are many ways to demonstrate simple acts of kindness, individually or with our kids.
+We just need to notice others’ needs.

 For our family, simple acts of kindness have included bringing meals and toys to families, filling boxes for Operation Christmas Child, visiting nursing homes, and inviting friends and family to join us for lunch.